 6 spring lawn care revival secrets

-Most parts of the U.S, are emerging from a fairly mild winter, but while the snow hasn't built up too high and temperatures haven't been that low, now's probably a good time to take a look at a part of your property you've been neglecting the past few months: your lawn.
+Most parts of the U.S, are emerging from a long winter, and now's a good time to take a look at a part of your property you've been neglecting the past few months: your lawn.

 The grasses that make up your lawn have likely been dormant since the waning days of autumn.
-And while your lawn might not have been buried for weeks under snow and ice, a little lawn care now can help it come alive as the days get longer and warmer.
+Your lawn might have been buried for weeks under snow and ice, and a little lawn care now can help it come alive as the days get longer and warmer.
 If you follow these tips, you might see your grass come back a little faster than your neighbors'.
 Here's how to get started:

 - Use that compost.
 If you've been composting, now is the time to check your bounty.
 As long as you didn't fertilize your lawn in the fall, it's ready for a light fertilization in the spring, and homemade compost makes a perfect fertilizing mulch.
 Use a push-powered spreader to get an even coat across the surface of the grass.